ahosker/DashboardSpatieRssTile/readme.md

 If you discover any security related issues, please email author email instead of using the issue tracker.

+## Dependencies
+- [spatie/laravel-dashboard][https://github.com/spatie/laravel-dashboard] create beautiful dashboards
+- [willvincent/feeds][https://github.com/willvincent/feeds/] A Laravel service provider for including the SimplePie library.
+- [simplepie/simplepie][https://github.com/simplepie/simplepie] RSS and Atom feed parsing in PHP.

+Please note as of creating `willvincent/feeds` does not support Laravel 8.
+A branch has been used to increase compatibility until `willvincent/feeds` is updated.

 ## Credits

 - [Adam Hosker][link-author]